Construction Management Curriculum

 A Bachelor of Science degree at Illinois State requires a minimum of 120 credit hours.
 Of these total hours, the Construction Management major requires 93 credit hours of coursework.
 The major hours are divided into four areas: General Education, Construction Management Core, Construction Management Electives, and Management Core courses.

 To learn more about each course, the prerequisites, and any additional degree requirements, please review the Illinois State University Catalog.
-The following information is for students in the 2021-2022 catalog.

 Sample 4-Year Plan of Study